Starting a Career as a Financial Advisor

 What Does a Financial Advisor Do?

-“The term ‘financial advisor’ can mean a lot of things to a lot of different people,” says Geoffrey Vanderpal, CERTIFIED FINANCIAL PLANNER™, securities arbitrator with the Financial Industry Regulatory Authority, and professor of finance at Purdue Global.
-“Generally, a financial advisor advises people on their finances.”
+“The term financial advisor can mean a lot of things to a lot of different people,” says Geoffrey VanderPal, CERTIFIED FINANCIAL PLANNER™, securities arbitrator with the Financial Industry Regulatory Authority, and faculty member at Purdue Global.
+“Generally, a financial advisor advises people on their personal finances.”

-“Financial advisors can work in retirement planning, estate planning, taxation, insurance, investments, and in general personal financial planning.
-It covers the whole spectrum.”
+“Financial advisors can work in retirement planning, estate planning, taxation, insurance, investments, and general personal financial planning,” he says.
+“This profession covers the whole spectrum.”

-Is There Opportunity in the Financial Advising Field?
+What Is the Job Outlook in the Financial Advising Field?

-There are several reasons for the growth of opportunities in the financial advising field.
+There are several reasons for the growth of opportunities in the financial advising field, including:

-“There are just not enough new people coming into the industry to replace the baby boomer financial advisors who are retiring,” Vanderpal says.
+“There are not enough new people coming into the industry to replace the baby boomer financial advisors who are retiring,” VanderPal says.
 “There’s a shortage.
-This is a fantastic opportunity for students to get in the door, especially women and minorities.
-The industry needs a more diversified employee base, so we more accurately reflect the needs and diversity of our population.”
+This could create meaningful opportunities for students to begin careers in the field, especially women and minorities.
+The industry needs a more diversified employee base so we can more accurately reflect the needs and diversity of our population.”

 What Is a CERTIFIED FINANCIAL PLANNER™?

-“It gives you training and exposure to material that informs proper and ethical financial planning,” Vanderpal explains.
+“It gives you training and exposure to material that informs proper and ethical financial planning,” VanderPal says.
 “Having this credential means you meet the board’s standards of excellence.

-“CFP® certificants tend to be more professional and knowledgeable in financial planning and have a lower client complaint-in-arbitration rate, which is good for the industry, customers, and clients.”
+“CFP® certificants tend to be more professional and knowledgeable in financial planning and have a lower client complaint-in-arbitration rate, which is good for the industry, customers, and clients,” he adds.

 Who Is a Good Fit for a Financial Advisor Career?